 - The switch is NEVER as simple as “we do the heavy lifting for you, and everything is fine,” no matter what your webhost claims.

 - WordPress exposes you to EVERYTHING that gets hidden away from you on Squarespace, Wix, Weebly, Shopify, etc. That has its own pros and cons, but after finally figuring out what was causing the backend to choke on itself and fixing it, the website is much more responsive on the backend and does not drown in PHP-FPM processes.
 Seems a lot of server RAM hovers around 700MB at night, but 125MB during the day, but never gets tied up at 75MB or less and stuck until it all comes to a screeching halt.

 All of this might sound much more impressive than it actually is, but it isn’t.
 I still can’t code, but I can at least follow basic instructions and cut and paste as necessary.
 Conjuring up 301 re-direction incantations in a dot-file is some next level logician-ship that may as well be me trying to translate Sumerian cuneiform tablets to English in order to speak Russian, in French…

 It took a few years, but I finally exist as my name online, and will use adrianfeliciano.com as my primary branding and personal hub.
 Everything else will be tied to it.

 About my current webhost

-In case you’re curious, this website is hosted by Dreamhost, my current favorite webhost, on their dedicated WordPress plan, DreamPress.
+In case you’re curious, this website is hosted by DreamHost, my current favorite webhost, on their dedicated WordPress plan, DreamPress (Affiliate Link).

 I chose them after migrating away from Squarespace and comparing different WordPress hosting plans on Hostgator, SiteGround, InMotion Hosting, and Pressable among several others.